 Verifone Carbon 8 is a smart POS terminal with two touchscreens.
 Photo: Verifone

-Other companies such as Clover, Spire Payments, Ingenico and Verifone have since followed suit with tablet-like terminals, some which still feature a physical PIN pad alongside a touchscreen display (e.g. Ingenico Move/5000).
+Other companies such as Clover, Ingenico, Verifone and PAX have since followed suit with tablet-like terminals, some which still feature a physical PIN pad under a touchscreen display (e.g. Ingenico Move/5000).

-As for chip and PIN, these new smart payment terminals typical require PIN entry on the touchscreen, a PCI-certified technology referred to as PIN on glass.
+These new smart payment terminals typically require PIN entry on the touchscreen, a PCI-certified technology referred to as PIN on glass.

-This significantly increases the security of the transaction and may even replace the payment card in the future.
-Payment cards with fingerprint technology embedded on the card are also being trialled by Mastercard.
+Biometric authentication significantly increases the security of the transaction, like in the encrypted mobile wallets on iPhone and Android phones.
+Payment cards with fingerprint technology embedded on the card have also been trialled by Mastercard, but never reached the mainstream.

-Mastercard has been trialling fingerprint authentication in the last few years, but it is yet to be popularised.
+Mastercard has been trialling fingerprint authentication, but it is yet to be popularised.
 Photo: Mastercard

 Payments have never been as diverse and fast-developing as now.
 As for card machines, it’s clear the future takes a liking to touchscreens and wireless devices with way more brains than the first click-clack imprinter.